ang9009/polaroids/README.md

 find/register the event.

 Adding a command is similar: there is a `commands` folder under each feature folder.
-Create a new file in that folder and an object that implements that `CommandData` interface, and export it using a default export.
+Create a new file in that folder, and in it, create a object that implements the `CommandData` interface, then export it using a default export.
 Otherwise, the `deployCommands` function will not be able to find/register the command.